 It is often referred to as a production recipe, assembly component list, or product structure.

 A bill of materials for this kind of order will include all the parts that make the circuit, such as components, equipment, cost, and more.

-Well made BOM can contribute to the company by helping with estimating material costs, plan of the raw materials, inventory control, and record maintenance.
+Well-made BOM can contribute to the company by helping with estimating material costs, planning the raw materials, inventory control, and record maintenance.

-Bill of materials also reduces the waste and ensures the supply robustness.
+Bill of materials also reduces waste and ensures the supply robustness.

 Bill of Materials Structure

 The typical BOM contains information with the finished product visualized at the top.